MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

     :::image type="content" source="../../media/tools/bing/resource-azure-portal.png" alt-text="A screenshot of the Bing resource in the Azure portal." lightbox="../../media/tools/bing/resource-azure-portal.png":::

-1. Click the Grounding with Bing Search resource you have created and copy any of the API keys.
+1. Select the Grounding with Bing Search resource you have created and copy any of the API keys.

     :::image type="content" source="../../media/tools/bing/key-endpoint-resource-azure-portal.png" alt-text="A screenshot of the key and endpoint screen for the Bing resource in the Azure portal." lightbox="../../media/tools/bing/key-endpoint-resource-azure-portal.png":::